April

 1st April 1939 The End of the Spanish Civil War

-Seventy-two years ago on this day, Generalissimo Francisco Franco broadcast his final radio communiqué of the Spanish Civil War: “Today, after having disarmed and captured the Red Army, the Nationalist troops have secured their final military objective.
-The war is … Continue reading
+On this day in 1939, Generalissimo Francisco Franco broadcast his final radio communiqué of the Spanish Civil War: “Today, after having disarmed and captured the Red Army, the Nationalist troops have secured their final military objective.
+The war is ended. … Continue reading

 2nd April 1917 the First Elected Female Politician Assumes Office

-Ninety-four years ago today, the first woman elected to any national legislature in a Western democracy took her seat for the first time in the U.S. House of Representatives.
+On this day in 1917, the first woman elected to any national legislature in a Western democracy took her seat in the U.S. House of Representatives.
 And Sisters, our first-ever political representative didn’t let us down.
-Three … Continue reading
+Three full years before … Continue reading

 Posted in Heroines | 1 Comment